Cooking wild turkey takes some work. It gets easier if you follow these guidelines.

 With that thought in mind, we decided to put together a few tips that you can put to use while cooking and preparing your turkey dinner.

-Whether it's a wild turkey breast, a turkey leg, or ground turkey, there are ways to make it simplified.
-We've collected some great wild turkey recipes too, so be sure to check that out when you have the chance.
+Whether it's a wild turkey breast, a turkey leg (everyone's favorite kind of drumsticks), or ground turkey, there are ways to make it simplified.
+We've collected some great wild turkey recipes too, so be sure to check that out and add them to your wild game cookbook.

 1. Don't expect a Butterball